 These are a few major things you can do in Australia on a budget:

-- Visit more beaches, entry to is totally free and you can easily spend your days without spending much.
+- Visit more beaches, entry to them is totally free and you can easily spend your days without spending much.

 - Sunbathe with kangaroos at Lucky Bay.